cloudcr0w/security-alerting-pipeline/README.md

 - Integrate with Slack or Discord via webhook
 - Connect with AWS Security Hub for aggregated security findings
 - Add log aggregation or storage with CloudWatch Logs or S3
+- Use docker-compose for local multi-container setup
+- Add a k8s/deployment.yaml for basic Kubernetes deployment

 ## 🧠 Author